Chealion/chealion-old/README.markdown

 		java.sh
 			Shell Script to simplify jcr (Java Compile and run) of basic java applications.

+		MACcheck.sh
+			Shell script to take the output of `arp -a` and find the manufacturers of the MACs on the network.
+Also useful as a starting point for modifying the output of a list of MAC addresses (colons, dashes, etc.)

 		parentlock.sh
 			Removes all .parentlock files from Camino, Firefox and any Thunderbird